kat-run/MSiS/content/index.md

 ---
 title: Mapping Science in Society
 ---
-Welcome to the online-application of the project " Mapping Science in Society"!
+6Welcome to the online-application of the project " Mapping Science in Society"!

 Here are some basic instructions:
 - You can dive right into the content by clicking on "Map" on the left hand side.
 By clicking into a node, you should see the node and their immediate connections appear in the window on the right.
 If you click on the network-icon on the right, you can see a graph of the whole map.